Lake District weekend breaks — a 3-day complete guide

 It’s a welcome sight once you lay eyes on Buttermere Village.
 You get a feeling you’re a little off grid, but it’s something you’ll later be thankful for.
 Parking’s easy to find, but it does fill up very quickly.
 Luckily, we were able to find a space during our visit.

-It’s takes about 3 hours to walk the length of Buttermere Lake, but you decide how much you can do.
+It’s takes about 3 hours to walk the length of Buttermere, but you decide how much you can do.

 Taking in the scene at Buttermere Lake